kaist-avelab/K-Radar_V1/readme.md

 pip install -r requirements.txt
 ```

+3. Modify the code in packages
+'''
+Add line 'from .nms import rboxes' for __init__.py of nms module.
+'''

 ## Train & Evaluation
 * To train the model, prepare the total dataset and run
 ```